ablyss74/scripts/README.md

-# scripts maninly in bash.
+# scripts mainly in bash.